READINGS FOR THE NINTH SUNDAY AFTER TRINITYWEEKLY COLLECT

 mobile: 07800 231360

-During the current closure of all churches, Stephen is still available for pastoral and hospital visits and end of life care.
+Stephen is available for pastoral and hospital visits and end of life care.

 I just thought that you may be wondering about how the food bank operation is coping during the current ‘lock down’ situation.